EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • Measures EMG from 0.2µV to 2000µV Accurately

-• Designed for a wide range of physiotherapy applications such as incontinence, shoulder and neck pains, patellofemoral pain, repetitive strain injury, stroke plus much more
+• Designed for a wide range of physiotherapy applications such as incontinence, shoulder and neck pains, patellofemoral pain, repetitive strain injury, stroke, plus much more

-• Used as a learning tool for both patients and therapists with emphasis on improving rehabilitation techniques
+• Used as a learning tool for both patients and therapists with an emphasis on improving rehabilitation techniques

-• Produces and prints comprehensive patient progress reports of work/rest averages, onset contraction and muscle release times, peak values, work/rest average deviations (with optional software)
+• Produces and prints comprehensive patient progress reports of work/rest averages, onset contraction and muscle release times, peak values, and work/rest average deviations (with optional software)

 • Ability to lock the unit